How to exclude files, folders and drives from backups in Storage Protect

 2. In Windows, run Notepad as administrator, or move the dsm.opt file to the desktop before editing it.

-3. Edit the Spectrum Protect configuration file in a text editor, adding the additional exclude rules to the end of the file.
+3. Edit the Storage Protect configuration file in a text editor, adding the additional exclude rules to the end of the file.
 The exclude rule beginning with the drive name and ending with either \...\* (Windows) or /.../* (Mac/Linux).
 For example:

 Exclude C:\...\*